Cascara Syrup

 3. How Do I Use Cascara Syrup?

-- In Cocktails: Yes, you read that right!
-Cascara syrup makes for a great ingredient in various cocktails, providing a unique twist to your favorite drinks.
+• In Cocktails: Yes, really.
+Cascara syrup is a star mixer, adding a unique twist to your favorite drinks.

 4. Where Can I Buy Cascara Syrup?